 Horse Properties Farm | Ranch | Equestrian in Rowlett

 New Construction in Rowlett Tx

 Selling?
 Let me help: Free Market Analysis of your home

 Buying?
 Let me search for you: Dream Home Finder

 Rowlett Tx is making a mark on the Lake Ray Hubbard map!
 While Rowlett already offers lakefront living and cozy subdivisions that are still affordable, the new buzz is a development in progress at the prior Elgin B. Robertson park which is now being called "Bayside".
-It will be a Cabo inspired 8 acre lagoon as its main attention grabber.
-But much more will consist of this development from a resort, retail, multifamily and single family housing.
+While a lot of the original plans are being re-designed, homes and multi-family dwellings are already in progress.
 We are just waiting in anticipation as it starts to come together.
 Come to Rowlett and watch it come to life!

 Where we started.
 The History of Rowlett, Texas

 Daniel Rowlett led a small immigrant company of several families from Kentucky to Texas in 1835.
 They settled in the Tulip Bend area of the Red River near present day Bonham.
 For military service performed during the Texas revolution he earned a land grant located in Collin County, near present day Allen.
 A large creek ran through the land and came to be known as Rowlett's Creek.
 Daniel Rowlett became a leading citizen of Fannin County and never lived near the creek that bore his name.
 Mr. Rowlett is buried in the "Old Inglish Cemetery" in Bonham.